Lady Gaga Erotic Make-Out With New BF Christian Carino: A New Romance Begins!

 — Roman | Lady Gaga (@MisterBroRo) March 6, 2017

 Apart from the meshing of faces, the couple was also seen holding hands, which was pretty romantic.
-Here’s a picture
+Here’s a picture:

 Lady Gaga was seen with Christian Carino at a party last night in Hollywood. pic.twitter.com/SlR8pYOxhR